marionwalton/media-and-society/9_gender.md

 ### Oppositional gaze

 The positioning for Black women is more complex.
 For example, bell hooks (1992) recalls her own experience of viewership and cinema.
-As a young woman, she did not see herself represented on the screen beyond a set of **narrow stereotypes**.
-Black women were not even represented as visual objects of desire. hooks’s notion of the “**oppositional gaze**” draws our attention to what is not represented, as well as to the experience and dissenting perspective of Black women as viewers  (bell hooks, 1992).
+As a young woman, she did not see herself represented on the screen beyond a set of narrow **[stereotypes](definitions.html#stereotypes)**.
+Black women were not even represented as visual objects of desire. hooks’s notion of the “**[oppositional gaze](definitions.html#oppositional-gaze)**” draws our attention to what is not represented, as well as to the experience and dissenting perspective of Black women as viewers  (bell hooks, 1992).

 ### Gender Display

-Erving Goffman (1979) studied large numbers of magazine and billboard advertisements and noticed that they depicted everyday social rituals of what he called “gender display” which constructed scenes of what he termed “female subordination”.
+Erving Goffman (1979) studied large numbers of magazine and billboard advertisements and noticed that they depicted everyday social rituals of what he called “**gender display**” which constructed scenes of what he termed “female subordination”.
 In particular, Goffman noted a **ritualised subordination**, where men and women’s roles repeated a version of the child--parent relationship, with women occupying the position of the child.
 When both men and women appeared together, the women often held on to the man for support (Goffman, 1979: 40).
 Even when depicted alone, women often assumed postures expressing this subordination with their bodies unbalanced, their knees canted, heads tilted, their throats exposed, or in half-reclining positions emphasizing vulnerability (Goffman, 1979: 40),

 Adverts frequently featured what he termed the “**feminine touch**” (Goffman, 1979: 29-31) where women’s fingers and hands touched, cradled or caressed an object, including self-touching the female body as if it was a precious object.
 He also noticed ‘**licensed withdrawal’**, when women were depicted in a dreamy state, somewhat removed from what was happening around them.